What are the most important features to look for in a digital wall frame?

 Cloud storage lets you back up and manages your photos and store them remotely.
 This is the case with frames like the Pix-Star as you can log in to the web interface to make changes to your frame’s storage, start slideshows remotely, and much more.

 One feature worth avoiding on a digital wall frame is a touchscreen.
 Fingerprints on digital photo frames are like the plague was to 14th-century Europe – something you just can’t get rid of.
 This is especially bad for digital frames as fingerprints can ruin the viewing experience and make it tough to see the screen at a distance/angle.

 Touchscreens are more expensive than non-touch panels in sizes larger than 8-inches.
 They’re more prone to scratches and less durable overall.

 Is the Pix-Star 15-inch digital wall frame worth it?

 Pix-Star’s 15-inch digital frame is one of the most versatile large frames on the market.
 There aren’t many digital wall frames to choose from in the 15-inch range and up.
-Pix-Star’s frame uses a standard VESA mount to securely mount to the wall and supports both orientations.
+Pix-Star’s frame supports a standard VESA mount to securely mount the frame on the wall in either orientation.
 Full Wi-Fi connectivity and free-for-life unlimited cloud storage make the Pix-Star a very capable frame.